10 best badminton racquets in india featured image swag swami article

 Material

-The material used for the frame of the racquet also plays a role in its weight.
-Cheaper rackets often have frames made of heavier materials like steel which doesn’t have any outstanding properties.
-On the other hand, slightly better rackets are made from aluminium.
-Moreover, aluminium is more comfortable to handle, which is a plus.
-The truly top-notch racquets used by professionals are manufactured from materials like carbon fibre which is light but still transmits power well.
-Also, manufacturers often use different materials for the head and the shaft to alter the weight balance.
+The material used for the frame of the racket contributes to its weight and performance.
+Cheaper rackets often have frames made of heavier materials like steel, which lack outstanding properties.
+Aluminum frames, found in slightly better rackets, offer a more comfortable handling experience.
+Professional-grade rackets are often made from materials such as carbon fiber, which are lightweight and transmit power effectively.
+Manufacturers may also use different materials for the head and shaft to adjust the weight balance.

 Balance